Why BUSL-1.1

 - Read and learn from the code

-- Fork and modify for local development and testing
+- Fork and adapt for local development and testing

 - Redistribute the source code

-- Deploy locally — spin up Anvil, Hardhat, or any local/test environment for integration testing
+- Deploy locally: spin up Anvil, Hardhat, or any local or test environment for integration testing

 Deploying through x402r’s factories is the intended path and is always allowed.
 What you cannot do: